Tooth or Consequences: Maintaining Your Pearly Whites

 Remedies for Common Tooth and Mouth Issues

 Bad Breath—Bad breath can be caused by bacteria in the mouth, smoking, certain drugs, indigestion, and viruses.
 Chlorophyll or other “green” drinks are excellent cleansers of the breath.
 You can use chlorophyll as a mouthwash, ingest it, or both.
-A probiotic will protect breath by replenishing the healthy bacteria in your system, and also the environment in the mouth.
-The Udo’s brand has a chewable probiotic that is great for this purpose.
+A probiotic will also protect breath by replenishing the healthy bacteria in your system, and the environment in the mouth.
+The Udo’s brand has a probiotic lozenge that is great for this purpose.
 A tongue cleaner that scrapes bacteria from the tongue is another good habit and is much more effective than brushing your tongue.
 Oil pulling (see below) can also remedy bad breath as it generally removes toxins from the mouth.

 Gingivitis/Periodontal Disease—Gingivitis is a condition of infected or bleeding gums usually caused by a build-up of plaque.
 Gingivitis can lead to periodontal disease if left untreated.
 Periodontal disease is a more serious condition in which the bone supporting the teeth can start to erode as a result of infection.
 Abscesses can also result.
 It goes without saying that good daily oral care, as noted above, should be practiced.
-And while you should definitely seek dental care for these conditions, there are nutrients that can have a profound effect on healing and prevention:

 - CoQ10 is very important for providing energy for gum cell growth and healing of gum tissue